queen-Lenocka/queen-Lenocka.github.io/about/about.md

 ## Tabletop games
 I've started to create games at early age.
 As a child, I made my own simple tabletop games with my cousins, as the ones in stores were not to our liking.

 They were just simple games following pattern of the game "Snakes and ladders".
-We had to adapt our own ideas and concepts, to
+We had to adapt our own ideas and concepts, to insert into the rules.

 ![snakes and ladders](../assets/renriky.jpg "Snakes and Ladders")